Better Lovers: Formation and God Made Me An Animal (2023)

-Highly Irresponsible (2024-present)
+Highly Irresponsible (2024–2025)

 On January 9, 2024, the band revealed their intent to release their debut full-length record in 2024.
 On their Instagram, they cited the sporadic releases they'd done throughout the previous year, but "to do that with the sixteen new songs we’ve written would be unsafe."
 The timing of their studio sessions fit in before the start of their North American tour later in the spring.
 On April 2, 2024, the band released the single "The Flowering," a version of a track played at shows the previous year under the working title "Punk."

 On July 30, Better Lovers announced their debut studio album, Highly Irresponsible, set for release on October 25 through SharpTone.
 In an email sent to mailing list subscribers, the band said "We put a lot of energy into this one and love every second of it.
 A record so purely and selfishly for us, it gave birth to some real magic translating through the speakers.
 Old habits and new tricks.
 Insanity and restraint, beauty and chaos.
 Art as it is intended."
 The lead single, "A White Horse Covered In Blood," was released the next day, along with its music video.
-Three more singles followed over the coming months: "Future Myopia" on August 28, "At All Times" on September 25, and "Love As An Act Of Rebellion" on October 22nd.
+Three more singles followed: "Future Myopia" on August 28, "At All Times" on September 25, and "Love As An Act Of Rebellion" on October 22nd.

 Highly Irresponsible was released on October 25, 2024.
 The record was supported with a North American tour with Full of Hell, Gouge Away, Cloakroom and Spy during Fall 2024, the band's second annual Blissmas festival in Buffalo in December, and a United Kingdom tour with Frontierer and Greyhaven in January 2025.

 The band released a deluxe edition of Highly Irresponsible with two new songs and an alternate cover on November 13, 2025.

+Departure of Puciato and second studio album (2026–present)

+On February 24, 2026, the band announced they had amicably parted ways with Greg Puciato and are working on a second studio album.